-- b.
-The QIO-like vendor will process Continuing Stay Requests for RTC services within 14 days of receipt of all required information.
-Authorization will be issued for up to three months based on clinical appropriateness and medical necessity. - c.
+- a.
+The RTC must submit a Continuing Stay Request to the QIO-like vendor prior to the expiration of the current authorization period. - b.
+The QIO-like vendor will process Continuing Stay Requests for RTC services within 14 days of receipt of all required information. - c.
 The RTC must notify the QIO-like vendor of all Medicaid recipient discharges within 24 hours of the discharge and provide a Discharge Summary within 30 days for a planned discharge and within 45 days of an unplanned discharge.
 In the case of a recipient's transfer to another program, a verbal summary must be given at the time of transition and followed with a written summary within seven (7) calendar days of the transfer. - d.
 Continued Stays Requests not authorized by the QIO-like vendor will not be reimbursed by Medicaid.
-The RTC must submit a request for reconsideration to the QIO-like vendor within 90 days of receipt of the denial.
-Reconsideration requests received after 90 days will not be reviewed and will remain denied.
+The RTC must submit a request for reconsideration to the QIO-like vendor within the timelines as outlined in the QIO-like vendor's Billing Manual for RTC's if the continuing stay request has been denied.